EGA-archive/LocalEGA/docs/inbox.rst

 after a session is closed.
 Since we are in a chrooted environment when the session closes, ``setcred`` is bound to fail.
 However, it succeeded on the original login, and it will again on the subsequent logins.
-That way, if a user logs again, within a cache TTL delay, we do not re-query the CentralEGA database.
+That way, if a user logs in again, within a cache TTL delay, we do not re-query the CentralEGA database.
 After the TTL has elapsed, we do query anew the CentralEGA database, eventually receiving new credentials for that user.

 Note that it is unlikely that a user will keep logging in and out,